Lindsey Graham: Israel/Palestine

 On January 5, 2017, Graham condemned Obama for abstaining from UN Security Council Resolution 2334, which condemned Israeli settlement building in the West Bank and eastern Jerusalem as a violation of international law.

 On March 11, 2019, Graham said he would encourage the Trump administration to recognize the Golan Heights, which is internationally recognized as part of Syria, as part of Israel.

+After the 2021 Israel–Palestine crisis, Graham visited Israel to meet Israeli prime minister Benjamin Netanyahu to secure an additional $1 billion of military aid to the country.

 On October 10, 2023, Graham tweeted that he "unapologetically stand[s] with Israel" during the Gaza war.
 He called the conflict a "religious war" and said that Gaza should be "flattened".
 On October 31, 2023, Graham said that no amount of civilian casualties in Gaza would lead him to question Israel's goal of eradicating Hamas.

 On March 9, 2024, Graham said, "For decades now, Palestinian children have been taught through UNRWA and other agencies to kill all the Jews" and "somebody needs to pull the Palestinian school system up by its roots and destroy it."

+On May 1, 2024, Graham participated in a conference call between U.S. senators and Karim Ahmad Khan, the Prosecutor of the International Criminal Court.
+Khan told investigators that when discussing potential arrest warrants for Israeli leaders, Graham said: "You may as well shoot the hostages yourself.
+This court is for Africans."
+A spokesperson for Graham denied that he said the latter sentence, claiming instead that he said the court's jurisdiction extends only to places where the rule of law has collapsed.

 On May 8, 2024, Graham warned the Pentagon against halting arms supply to Israel during the Gaza war, saying, "Give Israel what they need to fight the war they can't afford to lose.
 This is Hiroshima and Nagasaki on steroids."
 This statement caused a debate in the Japanese National Diet.
 Taku Yamazoe and Jin Matsubara protested to Foreign Minister Yōko Kamikawa.
 Matsubara said, "The US is Japan's greatest ally, but the Japanese should be firm with the US on lines that they cannot cross."
 Kamikawa told the parliamentary committee, "The atomic bombings took many precious lives and forced people to face unspeakable hardships such as illnesses and disabilities, creating a situation that is extremely regrettable from a humanitarian point of view."
 She emphasized that the use of nuclear weapons is "not consistent with the spirit of humanitarianism because of their tremendously destructive and lethal power."
-On May 14, Kamikawa said that Graham's remarks were "extremely regrettable".
+On May 14, Kamikawa called Graham's remarks "extremely regrettable".
 Nihon Hidankyō sent a letter of protest to the U.S. Embassy in Japan that said: "This statement is also in violation of international humanitarian law.
 With the Nuclear Weapons Convention now in effect, it can only be called an anachronistic and malicious delusion".

-Graham visits Kibbutz Kfar Aza in Israel on January 4, 2024.

 On May 10, Graham said that he trusts Israel more than he does U.S. Secretary of Defense Lloyd Austin.